 The homepage is generalized to anyone who might be interested in Full Sail University, so all visitors see the same page with general information.
 And since visitors may be on the page for a variety of reasons, it’s designed to be a comprehensive browsing experience rather than having a 1:1 conversion ratio like an optimized post-click page.

-Continue the story from ad to post-click experience for best results
+Continue the story from ad to post-click landing page for best results

-By focusing all your attention on your ads — and ignoring the post-click experience — there’s a good chance you’re wasting ad clicks and budget.
-Generate maximum conversions by paying equal attention to your pre- and post-click experiences, and telling the same story narrative across both.
+By focusing all your attention on your ads — and ignoring the post-click landing page — there’s a good chance you’re wasting ad clicks and budget.
+Generate maximum conversions by paying equal attention to your pre- and post-click landing pages, and telling the same story narrative across both.

-Use inspiration from the Full Sail examples above to connect your pre- and post-click experiences.
+Use inspiration from the Full Sail examples above to connect your pre- and post-click landing pages.
 Then request an Instapage Personalization Demo today to see how you can start creating dedicated post-click landing pages at scale for each of your segmented audiences.